Wilton resident Mike Channon enters race for Muscatine County sheriff

-MUSCATINE COUNTY — Wilton Resident Mike Channon ran for County Sheriff in 2016.
+MUSCATINE — Wilton Resident Mike Channon ran for county sheriff in 2016.

 Now, he’s running again, saying he wants to bring positive change to Muscatine County.